Mushrooms on Mars: The chaotic tale of the Space Tiger King

-NASA has never discovered life on the red planet, but one man says they're hiding the truth -- and he believes he has evidence to prove it.
+There's one man who believes NASA is hiding the truth about Mars -- and he thinks he has the evidence to prove it.

 Jerry van Andel sat alone on the bow of the RV Lulu, a floating junkyard of a ship, as it bobbed against the waves of the Pacific Ocean.
 Across deck, a team of scientists bustled around a basket full of strange life forms, wrenched from a mighty crack in the Earth, 10,000 feet below the ocean's surface.